yancong222/Pragamtics-Commonsense-LMs/README.md

 # Pragamtics-Commonsense-LMs

-Psycholinguistic Diagnosis of Language Models’ Commonsense Reasoning
+Python scripts and R code for the paper '_Psycholinguistic Diagnosis of Language Models’ Commonsense Reasoning_' CSRR workshop @ ACL-2022